imperionite/cp1ms1/MS1.md

   - Simple navigation and interaction.
   - Minimal user input required to complete calculations.

-##### Generalization
+##### Justification
-This wireframe provides a foundational layout for the **Employee Salary Management System**, ensuring the application is user-friendly and fulfills the Phase 1 requirements.
-It effectively displays employee details and simplifies salary computation through an intuitive interface.
-Refer to this [link](https://drive.google.com/file/d/1mCZ7C4M0fcWmybx1id2vGbOQQxCE_iBV/view?usp=sharing) for the visual representation of the project's wireframe.
+This wireframe provides a foundational layout for the **Employee Information and Salary Calculation Wireframe**, ensuring the application is user-friendly and fulfills the Phase 1 requirements.
+It effectively displays employee details and simplifies salary computation.
+Refer to this [link](https://drive.google.com/file/d/1mCZ7C4M0fcWmybx1id2vGbOQQxCE_iBV/view?usp=sharing) for the visual representation of the project's low-fidelity wireframe.

+The design of the interface, even in this basic phase, is driven by the employee's need for clear and accessible information.
+Future iterations will refine the UI/UX based on feedback and expanded functionality.

 <a name="pp"></a>